-One man alone perceived the meaning of the ordeal, perhaps because amongst the leading spirits of the age he alone possessed intimate practical knowledge of industry and was also open to inner vision.
-No thinker ever advanced farther than Robert Owen did into the realm of industrial society.
-He was deeply aware of the distinction between society and state; while harboring no prejudice against the latter, as Godwin did, he looked to the state merely for that which it could perform; for helpful intervention designed to avert harm from the community, emphatically not for the organizing of society.
-In the same way, he nourished no animosity against the machine the neutral character of which he recognized.
+One man alone perceived the meaning of the ordeal, perhaps because among the leading spirits of the age he alone possessed intimate practical knowledge of industry and was also open to inner vision.
+No thinker ever advanced farther into the realm of industrial society than did Robert Owen.
+He was deeply aware of the distinction between society and state; while harboring no prejudice against the latter, as Godwin did, he looked to the state merely for that which it could perform: helpful intervention designed to avert harm from the community, emphatically not the organizing of society.
+In the same way he nourished no animosity against the machine the neutral character of which he recognized.
 Neither the political mechanism of the state, nor the technological apparatus of the machine hid from him the phenomenon: society.
 He rejected the animalistic approach to society, refuting its Malthusian and Ricardian limitations.
-But the fulcrum of his thought was his turning away from Christianity, which he accused of "individualization," or of fixing the responsibility for character on the individual himself, thus denying, to Owen's mind, the reality of society and its all-powerful formative influence upon character.
+But the fulcrum of his thought was his criticism of Christianity, which he accused of "individualization," or of fixing the responsibility for character on the individual himself, thus denying, to Owen's mind, the reality of society and its all-powerful formative influence upon character.
 The true meaning of the attack on "individualization" lay in his insistence on the social origin of human motives: "Individualized man, and all that is truly valuable in Christianity, are so separated as to be utterly incapable of union through all eternity."
-It was Owen's discovery of society which made him transcend Christianity and reach a position beyond it.
+His discovery of society urged him on to transcend Christianity and seek for a position beyond it.
 He grasped the truth that because society is real, man must ultimately submit to it.
 His socialism, one might say, was based on a reform of human consciousness to be reached through the recognition of the reality of society.
 "Should any of the causes of evil be irremovable by the new powers which men are about to acquire," he wrote, "they will know that they are necessary and unavoidable evils; and childish unavailing complaints will cease to be made."

 Owen may have nourished an exaggerated notion of those powers; otherwise he hardly could have suggested to the magistrates of the County of Lanark that society should be forthwith newly started from the "nucleus of society" which he had discovered in his village communities.
-Such flux of the imagination is the privilege of the genius, but for whom mankind could not exist for lack of understanding of itself.
+Such flux of the imagination is the privilege of the man of genius, but for whom mankind could not exist for lack of understanding of itself.
 All the more significant was the irremovable frontier of freedom to which he pointed, that was given by the necessary limits set to the absence of evil in society.
-But not until man had transformed society with the help of the new powers he acquired would this frontier become apparent, Owen felt; then man would have to accept this frontier in the spirit of maturity which knows not childish complaint.
+But not until man had transformed society according to the ideals of justice would this frontier become apparent, Owen felt; then man would have to accept this frontier in the spirit of maturity which knows not childish complaint.